Precision Nutrition at Scale: Machine Learning Insights into Personal Metabolic and Microbiome Response

 - Upon completion, participants will be able to understand individual differences in post-prandial responses to food through analysis of blood glucose and blood fats.

-- Upon completion, participants will learn cutting-edge insights on the role of the gut microbiome from the world’s largest nutrition intervention study
+- Learn cutting-edge insights on the role of the gut microbiome from the world’s largest nutrition intervention study

 - Upon completion, participants will be able to understand and consider how technology can positively scale the field of nutrition science, and metagenomic sequencing for public health